 Oh, and look at young John back then!

-Heres something that i think i used to like.
+Heres something that i used to like.
 The Motorola iden phone was clearly a memorable design.
 But does it stand the test of time?
-I believe it’s Stuck.
-Those damned ellipses again!
+It’s Stuck.
+Those damned ellipses!

 From ID Magazine, June 1999.

-Google this, lots of passionate dialog on this.
+Google Tropicana packaging, lots of passionate dialog on this.

-“minus ten”.
-A look back 10 years to see what was going on.
+Time Warp is a look back to see what was going on.
 I’ll pick out what I feel got Stuck in Time, good or bad design that was clearly of the moment.
 Ahead of Time will be a look at something that had brought some insight to the future and finally, the Test of Time will soon be design classics, at least imho.

 Karim Rashid’s work for Issey Miyake = Ahead of Time simple clean lines and forms, so clean that maybe even puts this in the Test of Time category.
 What year was it that he went the way of the blobject?
 I wonder if Issey was heavily directing the project?
 If you don’t think the square, simple lines were ahead of time…then take at look below, won’t find a sqaure or a simple line in what got stuck.